 Karan Johar Gets Emotional On Gauri Khan's Birthday; Calls Her 'His Strongest Silent Support System'

 Shahrukh Khan's wife Gauri Khan celebrates her 49th birthday today.
-On the 'first lady of Bollywood's special day, filmmaker Karan Johar who is quite close to the Khans, penned an emotional message for the birthday girl.
+On the first lady of Bollywood's special day, filmmaker Karan Johar, who is quite close to the Khans, penned an emotional message for the birthday girl.

-Sharing a picture of Gauri, Karan wrote a heartfelt note on his Instagram page which read, "Happy birthday to the strongest silent support system in my life...the most real person I know...beautiful within and beautiful always ....and one must never be fooled with her blank stare because she is ridiculously on point with her observations!
+Sharing a picture of Gauri, Karan wrote a heartfelt note on his Instagram page, which read, "Happy birthday to the strongest silent support system in my life...the most real person I know...beautiful within and beautiful always ....and one must never be fooled with her blank stare because she is ridiculously on point with her observations!
 She makes me laugh with her manual of how to live a stress free life ( she knows what I am talking about) also am so proud with how she has created a solid professional zone for herself and is super successfully running a design enterprise...I love you so much Gauri!
 You don't realise how much of a force you are in all our lives....shine on!!
-Happy birthday."
+Happy birthday." (sic)

-Check out his Instagram post here. (sic)
+Check out his Instagram post here.

 View this post on Instagram